 - You’re facing a range of negative emotions triggered by gambling.
 Gambling may be a serious problem in your life if it’s triggering depression, anxiety, frustration, agitation, and remorse.

 - You want to stop gambling but can’t.
 You have tried to stop gambling but can’t seem to stop despite your desire to do better and to stop gambling.

 Gambling addiction can produce many more negative effects than just financial hardship.
 Gambling disorder can affect your physical health, mental health, and social functioning, and lead to the loss of important relationships with friends and loved ones.
 You may also suffer a decline in work or school performance, and feel more restless and bored with all other areas of life that don’t involve gambling.

 Those who suffer from gambling addiction tend to suffer from higher rates of poor general health than those who don’t gamble.
 Tachycardia and angina are common health problems among those diagnosed with gambling addiction.
 Many who suffer from gambling disorder also tend to experience distortions in thinking surrounding their addiction, such as superstitions, overconfidence, and a sense of power over the outcome of chance events.
 Nearly 50% of those receiving treatment for gambling disorder experience suicidal ideation, while an estimated 17% have tried to commit suicide.

 The negative effects of problem gambling include:

 - Financial problems including high debt, poverty, or bankruptcy

 - Domestic violence and child abuse in families

-- Suicidal thoughts, actions or actually committing suicide
+- Suicidal thoughts, attempts, or the act of suicide

 - Behavior problems in children of problem gamblers